Kardiad/Post_it_proyect/README.md

  - version 1.3.2 (1/2)
        Observer in JavaScript recognizes h4 and p inside notes
  - version 1.3.3 (1/2)
-       Improve security in delete notes, now recognizes the true owner of this
+       Improve security in delete notes, now recognizes the true owner of notes
  - version 1.8.8 (2/2)
        Seriously I don't know how call this version because I fixed a lot of things Update in database for all fields